arunk140/timepiece/privacy-policy.md

 **Effective Date:** October 18, 2025

 Your privacy is our top priority.
-This Privacy Policy explains our approach to user privacy for the [Your App Name] mobile application (the "App").
+This Privacy Policy explains our approach to user privacy for the Timepiece - Glyph Toys mobile application (the "App").

 This policy is simple: **we do not collect, store, or share any of your personal data.**